EdoLabWorks/IO-ControlModule/README.md

 Although we are using simple websocket messaging, it gives us ideas of other ways on how we can use real-time automated control for M2M applications.

 This application should be used together with the NodeJS Web Control interface.

 For now, just open it in debug mode in Visual Studio and run the NodeJS Web Control application.

-Later on you can add external libraries/drivers to control real devices such as wireless I/O modules or machine/instruments for any applications you may be thinking of or planning to implement.

 [](https://github.com/EdoLabWorks/ximgs/blob/master/canvas.png)
 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)